Lazizbek Mullojonov: 2022

 In February 2022, he became the champion in the weight category over 92 kg of the prestigious international Strandzha Cup held in Sofia (Bulgaria), where he defeated the experienced Russian Yaroslav Doronichev, then in the semi-finals by points of victories Kazakh silt Nurlan Saparbay, and in the final he defeated the experienced German boxer Nelvy Tiafaka.

 2025 Provisional Suspension

-In July 2025, Mullojonov was provisional suspended by the International Testing Agency for testing positive for methasterone.
+In November 2025, Mullojonov was issued with a three-year ban backdated to July 2025 by the International Testing Agency for an anti-doping rule violation after testing positive for methasterone.